git-disl/CLDP/README.md

 ## Project Status

 There is ongoing work in our lab regarding LDP, CLDP, and privacy-preserving data analytics.
-The code in this repository is provided as is, without warranty or support.
+Meanwhile, the code in this repository is provided as is, without warranty or support.
 If you use our code, please cite:

 ```
 @article{gursoy2019secure,